Defense Against Adversarial Attacks on Audio DeepFake Detection: Introduction

-In this work, we lay our interest in another critical danger for DF detection systems --- adversarial attacks (AA).
-Since the most efficient detection methods rely on deep learning approaches and, as shown in~\cite{fgsm}, neural networks are vulnerable to adversarial attacks.
-These attacks, by adding small perturbations, often imperceptible, to input data can cause the neural network to make an incorrect prediction.
-A limited investigation of the robustness against AA for audio spoofing detection was conducted ~\cite{9053643} and in more detail for speaker and speech recognition~\cite{cho22c_interspeech}.
+In this paper, we lay our interest in another critical danger for DF detection systems --- adversarial attacks (AA), since the most efficient detection methods rely on deep learning approaches that are vulnerable to adversarial attacks (cf.~\cite{fgsm}).
+By adding small, often imperceptible, perturbations to input data, these attacks can cause the neural network to make an incorrect prediction.
+A limited investigation of the robustness against AA for audio spoofing detection was conducted~\cite{spoofingAdversarial,9053643} and in more detail for speaker and speech recognition~\cite{schonherr2018adversarial,cho22c_interspeech}.
+Moreover, the influence of the adversarial budget and transferability of adversarial training in the ASR environment have been investigated~\cite{AA-ASR3,AA-ASR4}.
 To the best of our knowledge, it has never been analyzed for audio DF detection.

-We show that by using AAs, even with very limited knowledge of the adversary, we can conduct a successful attack on the DF detection system significantly decreasing its performance.
-We later provide measures to decrease their negative impact on the system.
-In Sect.~\ref{sec:white-box} we measure the performance of white--box attacks using multiple AAs.
-Sect.~\ref{sec:transferability} concerns the evaluation in the case of the transferability mechanism which allows the generation of an attack using a different model.
-Due to this, the adversary does not need to have an access to the targeted model --- it allows us to evaluate the performance of an attack scenario with limited knowledge of the adversary (resembling a black-box attack).
-Additionally, we limit the joint prepossessing steps between the attack and targeted models to only common operations, hence the adversary does not need to know the targeted preprocessing pipeline.
-However, we assume that AAs threat is plausible and realistic since audio DeepFake detection architectures, as well as the datasets, are publicly available.
-In Sect.~\ref{sec:adversarial-training} we increase the robustness of the classifiers against AA using our novel adaptive adversarial training.
-Our codebase and samples related to this research are available on GitHub: github.com/piotrkawa/audio-deepfake-adversarial-attacks.
+We show that by using AAs, even with minimal knowledge of the adversary, we can conduct a successful attack on the DF detection system, significantly decreasing its performance.
+Later, we provide measures to decrease this negative impact on the system.
+In Sect.~\ref{sec:white-box}, we measure the performance of white-box attacks using multiple AAs.
+Sect.~\ref{sec:transferability} concerns evaluating the transferability mechanism, which generates an attack using different models.
+Due to this, the adversary does not need access to the targeted model --- it allows us to evaluate the performance of an attack scenario with limited knowledge of the adversary (resembling a black-box attack).
+Additionally, we limit the joint preprocessing steps between the attack and targeted models to only common operations; hence the adversary does not need to know the targeted preprocessing pipeline.
+In Sect.~\ref{sec:adversarial-training}, we increase the robustness of the classifiers against AA using our novel adaptive adversarial training and show its effectiveness in the ablation study.
+Our codebase and samples related to this research are available on GitHub: \url{github.com/piotrkawa/audio-deepfake-adversarial-attacks}.